Dark matter as the source of neutrino mass: theory overview and experimental prospects: Implications for cosmology

 \section{Implications for cosmology}

-Models where neutrino masses arise radiatively through interactions involving dark sector particles, e.g. odd under a $\mathbb{Z}_2$-symmetry, can have rich implications for cosmology, concerning not only the issue of dark matter itself, but possibly also other issues such as baryogenesis, inflation, and structure formation.
+Models where neutrino masses arise radiatively through interactions involving dark sector particles, e.g. odd under a $\mathbb{Z}_2$-symmetry, can have rich implications for cosmology, concerning not only the issue of dark matter itself, but possibly also other aspects associated to baryogenesis, inflation, and structure formation.
 Below we briefly illustrate this with some examples related to dark matter and baryogenesis.

 Concerning the core theme of this review, the leading option considered has been that of WIMP dark-matter produced by freeze-out in the early Universe.
 In the associated theories either neutrino masses are generated directly by loops involving the exchange of dark particles, or the latter provide a radiative seed for generating neutrino masses \textit{a la seesaw}.
 The dark matter candidate, bosonic or fermionic, is in thermal equilibrium with the \sm plasma in the early Universe.
-As the Universe expands and cools, DM annihilation rates drop below the Hubble rate, and freeze-out at some relic abundance, presumably in agreement with the measured one at the Planck telescope~\cite{Planck:2018vyg}.
+As the Universe expands and cools, DM annihilation rates drop below the Hubble rate, and freeze-out occurs at some relic abundance, presumably in agreement with the measured one at the Planck telescope~\cite{Planck:2018vyg}.

 Alternatively, one may have a freeze-in dark-matter picture, characteristic of the FIMP scenario.
 Here the DM candidate never thermalizes with the \sm bath and is produced via decays or scatterings of thermal particles.
-The DM yield builds up until the production terminates, typically, as the plasma cools below the mediator's mass.
+The dark-matter yield builds up until the production terminates, typically, as the plasma cools below the mediator's mass.
 Throughout the review we have studied the dark matter density in various theoretical schemes, as well as the corresponding direct, indirect and collider detection prospects.

 The Standard Model fails to explain the observed imbalance between matter and antimatter in the Universe, known as the baryon asymmetry of the universe (BAU)~\cite{Kolb:1983ni,Riotto:1999yt}.
-Observational data from the cosmic microwave background (CMB) and primordial Big Bang nucleosynthesis (BBN) reveal a small but significant excess of matter over antimatter, namely the baryon-to-photon ratio
+Observational data from the CMB and primordial BBN reveal a small but significant excess of matter over antimatter, namely the baryon-to-photon ratio

 The process of baryogenesis via leptogenesis \cite{Fukugita:1986hr}, in which a lepton asymmetry in the early universe is transformed into a baryon asymmetry through the electroweak sphaleron transition~\cite{Rubakov:1996vz}, is an elegant idea~\cite{Davidson:2008bu}.
 The usual thermal type-I seesaw leptogenesis involves two or three families of heavy right-handed neutrinos (RHNs).
 These RHNs get produced in the thermal bath through scatterings and later the out-of-equilibrium CP-violating decay of the lightest of them creates a lepton asymmetry.
 In the simplest type-I seesaw the lightest RHN mass obeys~\cite{Davidson:2002qv}